Crazy quilt stitch along Tumbling Block 18

 Tumbling block 18 mid diamond detail 2

 The seam between patch 1 and 2 was covered by lace with a heart-shaped motif running its length.
-At the top of every second heart shape, I added Detached Chain stitches and two straight stitches topped with seed beads.
-Between the heart shapes I added a seed bead.
+And then at the top of every second heart shape, I added Detached Chain stitches and two straight stitches topped with seed beads.
+At this point, between the heart shapes I added a seed bead.
 On the other side of the seam in brown perle #5 thread I worked three lines of Stem Stitch.
 Along these lines in light brown 2mm silk ribbon I worked Leaf stitch (directions for this can be found in my book The Visual Guide to Crazy Quilting Design) At the top of the stem is a metal novelty charm, 6 petal flower that is secured to the block with a black bead.

 Tumbling block 18 mid diamond detail 3